One Day in Medellin Itinerary – What to do in Medellin, Colombia

 ONE DAY IN MEDELLIN ITINERARY

-Take the Famous Medellin Metro to The Botanical Gardens
+Take the Famous Medellin Metro to the Botanical Gardens

 Medellin Metro